Logmanager documentation

 What can you do if a parser is missing?

-If you find out that you have device which is not showing data in Logmanager system correctly, it will be needed to create a parser which will process the data from the device, divide it to variables, proceeds with normalization of values and adds optional information.
-You can create this parser yourself with help of the documentation: Parsing rules.
+If you find out that you have a device which is not showing data in the Logmanager system correctly, you will need to create a parser which will process the data from the device, divide it to variables, proceed with normalization of values and add optional information.
+You can create this parser yourself with help of the Parsing rules documentation.

 Information can be found here:

-Another possibility is contact partner or a manufacturer of the Logmanager system to add support for this device.
-If it will be specific application, your Logmanager partner or manufacturer will give you an offer for specific parser creation.
-Contacts can be found here: https://www.logmanager.cz/en/#contacts
+Another possibility is to contact your partner or a manufacturer of the Logmanager system to add support for this device.
+If it is a specific application, your Logmanager partner or manufacturer will give you an offer for specific parser creation.
+Contacts can be found here: https://logmanager.com/partners/

 Information needed to create a parser:

-1. Information about device, software or manufacturer and specific version has to be available.
+1. Information about the device, software or manufacturer and specific version has to be available.

 2. A description of how to set up specific devices or software to send audit logs to the Logmanager server.